 Ultimate Guide to Learning WordPress Plugin Development

-It creates consternation in us to find there are two kinds of WordPress plugins some of them add features, and some are used to advancing tools such as quizzes, Google reviews, countdown timers, etc. Many plugins work together, so users can customize the systems more easily.
+It creates consternation in us to find there are two kinds of WordPress plugins, some of them add features, and some are used for advancing tools such as quizzes, Google reviews, countdown timers, etc. Many plugins work together, so users can customize the systems more easily.
 These add-ons are also available to assist core plug-ins with further features and functionality.

 - Shortcodes like that for adding videos, forms, and galleries to your posts are useful here.
 Create flexible custom shortcodes for user-friendly web design.